-Defending Against a Child Sex Abuse Allegation in Texas - Defense Attorney
+Child Sex Abuse Case Defense in Texas

 Allegations of child sex abuse are extremely common.
 Although accurate statistics are difficult to find, during jury selection in child sex abuse cases it is not uncommon to find 20-25% of the prospective jurors admit to having been personally impacted by an incident of child sexual abuse in their own life.
-Unfortunately, because these cases are usually based in large part on the word of a child, sometimes even a very young child, it is the type of crime of which one stands the most chance of being false accused.
+Unfortunately, because these cases are usually based in large part on the word of a child, sometimes even a very young child, it is the type of crime of which one stands the most chance of being falsely accused.
 Moreover, many times these allegations arise out of contentious divorce cases where children are manipulated by one of the parents.

 The vast majority of child sex abuse cases take on a similar pattern.
 To understand how to defend a child sex abuse case, one must first understand these common patterns.
 Criminal defense attorneys, prosecutors, psychologists, and law enforcement officers who investigate these cases have developed a special vocabulary to describe them.

 Most cases begin when a child makes an “outcry.”
 In other words, the child accuses some adult of engaging in inappropriate sexual activity with the child.
 More often than not, that outcry is described as “historical.”
 That means the outcry refers to alleged inappropriate activity that occurred months, years, or even decades in the past.